New Mexico Legislative Lottery Scholarship

 Enroll full-time (twelve credit hours) in a public New Mexico college or university in a degree or certificate program the first regular term following high school graduation or receipt of a GED

-Complete at least twelve credit hours with a cumulative GPA of 2.5 or better in the first term of college, the Qualifying Semester
+Beginning Fall 2014, Complete at least fifteen credit hours with a cumulative GPA of 2.5 or better in the first term of college, the Qualifying Semester

 If ALL the above requirements are NOT met a student is NOT eligible to receive the New Mexico Legislative Lottery Scholarship.
 Only military and medical circumstance that prevented the student from attending their Qualifying Semester can be considered for extenuating circumstances and will require the submission of Petition for Leave of Absence or Reinstatement of Academic Scholarships Form with supporting documentation.

 The Legislative Lottery Scholarship will be awarded for the second semester of attendance to students who have met all the eligibility requirements during their Qualifying Semester.
-The scholarship covers only tuition – it does NOT cover mandatory student fees or course fees.
+The scholarship covers up to $2,519 of tuition per semester – it does NOT cover mandatory student fees or course fees.
 It is not awarded in summer except for accelerated programs, such as Nursing.

-Continuing Eligibility Criteria: A student will remain eligible to receive this scholarship by completing 12 NEW credit hours in each consecutive fall and spring terms while maintaining a cumulative GPA of 2.5 or better – repeated courses do NOT count.
+Continuing Eligibility Criteria: A student will remain eligible to receive this scholarship by completing 15 NEW credit hours in each consecutive fall and spring terms while maintaining a cumulative GPA of 2.5 or better – repeated courses do NOT count.
 Grade Point Average (GPA) is the average of traditional letter grades, A, B, C, D, F and WF.
+(Legacy students -- students who have received the Lottery Scholarship for 3 or more semesters by the end of spring 2014 -- will remain eligible to receive the scholarship by completing 12 NEW credit hours with a 2.5 cumulative GPA.)
 The grade of CR counts towards total credit hours completed but does not affect GPA.
 Grades of F, NC, I, W, WP, WF and Audit and repeated classes do NOT count towards total credit hours completed but may negatively impact GPA.

-Duration of Eligibility: The Legislative Lottery Scholarship may be awarded up to 8 consecutive semesters at UNM or receipt of a bachelor’s degree, whichever comes first.
+Duration of Eligibility: The Legislative Lottery Scholarship may be awarded up to 7 consecutive semesters at UNM or receipt of a bachelor’s degree, whichever comes first.
+(Legacy students may be awarded up to 8 consecutive semesters.)
 It may be transferred to and from other New Mexico Public Colleges and Universities with the use of the New Mexico Scholarship Transfer Transcript.

 Students with Disabilities: Students with qualified disabilities who are registered with UNM’s Accessibility Resource Center may be approved to attend part time up to 14 terms.
-These students must have prior approval and The Legislative Lottery Scholarship Students with Disabilities Referral Form signed by an Accessibility Resource Center advisor each term they plan to enroll in less than twelve credit hours.
-The Financial Aid Office must receive certifications by December 1 for the Fall Semester and May 1 for the Spring Semester.
+The Financial Aid Office must receive certifications by the end of the third week of courses each fall and spring semester.
 All other Lottery requirements remain the same.

 Consortium Agreement: Students can maintain full time enrollment by taking classes at multiple public New Mexico secondary educational institutions.
-The Lottery Scholarship will be adjusted to pay tuition accrued at UNM and tuition accrued at the host school.
+The Lottery Scholarship will be adjusted to pay tuition accrued at UNM and tuition accrued at the host school, up to $2,519 per semester.
 To mix enrollment between schools, students MUST complete the Consortium Agreement Form and submit it to the Student Financial Aid Office by the end of the 3rd week of classes.